6 Ways to Survive Theme Park Dining When You’re a Paleo Family

 “A typical hunter-gatherer enjoyed a more varied diet and consumed more protein and calories than settled people.” – Bill Bryson

+Of all the things to do in Orlando, Florida that can destroy your diet, theme parks laden with deep fried delights and cream-filled caloric bakery-bombs weigh in at number one (along with your scale, after that Orlando vacation)!
+And if you're a paleo devotee, things get even more complicated - trust me.
+I am one.
+I know!
 Non-paleo family, friends and coworkers simply don’t understand – paleo is much more than a diet – it’s a way of life!
 Whether you call it the paleolithic diet, stone-age diet or caveman diet, paleo has become more and more popular in the past several years.
 Therefore, if you are a paleo family planning a trip to Orlando to visit Disney World and intend to eat like your Stone Age ancestors, you need to plan ahead and learn the 6 ways to survive theme park dining for paleo dieters.
 Truth be told, if your pack is into paleo, then you know the challenges of finding fare that's fit to stay fit!
-And whether you'e staying at one of the resorts on International Drive Orlando, or one of the other resorts in Orlando, when you walk out the front gates and head out for your day at the parks, you know that's when the real 'hunger games' begin!
+And whether you'e staying at one of the resorts on International Drive Orlando, or one of the other hotels in Orlando, when you walk out the front gates and head out for your day at the parks, you know that's when the real 'hunger games' begin!
 Fortunately, we've got you covered!
 Never be hungry again at the theme parks as we tell you everything you need to know about how to prepare paleo and discover the perfect paleo places to eat in the theme parks, as well as provide you great tips on how to hack you vacation for optimal paleo-friendly eats!

 3 | Drink Lots of Water | Water is one of the essential ingredients for a successful paleo diet.
 In fact, water will fill you up so you won’t feel as hungry between paleo meals and also keep you from getting dehydrated during those hot summer days at the theme parks.
 Fortunately, you can bring bottled water into Disney World as long as it isn’t in a glass container.
 A clever trick to take this a step further is to simply bring one bottle of water per person in your party - and believe me, if you've got a family of four, this can make the difference between dad dutifully carrying a dainty sling-cooler around all day long, and him turning into a shoulder-weary theme park sherpa at around noontime, due to the 14 pounds of water you insisted that he lug around in a backpack.
 Keep it simple!
 Just take one per person and then refill copiously at strategic water fountain stops all around the park.